Symptoms of Aortic Stenosis

 Most children with aortic stenosis do not have any symptoms.
 They may have no noticeable problems unless the stenosis gets worse.

-If they do have symptoms, they may have these:
+If children do have symptoms, they may include:

 - Feeling short of breath when active